Shinku La Tunnel

 The Defence Ministry is concentrating more on this new road as it will facilitate in military movement even in winter months.
 Otherwise, both Manali-Leh and Srinagar-Leh highways get blocked following heavy snowfall for five to seven months a year.

-Currently, Atal tunnel is the world’s longest highway tunnel above 10,000ft.
-After completion, Shinku-la tunnel will be the longest high altitude highway tunnel in the world.
-The work on the 13.5-km-long Shinku-la tunnel is expected to start in 2021.
-(Please note that as of May 19, 2021, MoD has rejected the proposal of 13.5 km long tunnel and given nod to 4.25 KM long Shinku-la tunnel which was surveyed by BRO long back close to Shingo la pass.)
+Currently, 10.02 km long Atal tunnel is the world’s longest highway tunnel above 10,000ft.
+After completion, Shinku-la tunnel will be the longest high altitude highway tunnel in the world above 15,000 ft.
+The work on the 4.1-km-long Shinku-la tunnel was expected to start in 2021, then 2022 but it started on July 26, 2024.
+(Please note that as of May 19, 2021, MoD has rejected the proposal of 13.5 km long tunnel from Patseo and given nod to 4.1 KM long Shinku-la tunnel which was surveyed by BRO long back close to Shingo la pass.)

 Length of the Darcha-Shinkula pass – Padum-Nimu highway will be 297 KM.
 Nimu is 35km from Leh and 185km from Kargil.
 Darcha is 100km from Manali (via Atal Tunnel) along Manali-Sarchu-Leh highway.